kikuchiichio/AlgebraicQuantumChemistry/README.md

 2022.9.14
 I put two programs  in the repository:

 PYUHF.py  (Python program, UHF computation of simple molecules) PYRHF.py  (Python program, RHF computation of simple molecules)

+These programs generate polynomil equations and write them in small sub-programs, which you should compute through the computer algebra package Singular.

-These programs shall reveal to you the algebraic scheme to execute full computations of quantum chemistry.
+It is an initial simple lesson for beginners.
+Nevertheless, I expect that it shall reveal to you the algebraic scheme to execute full computations of quantum chemistry.